-Turning now to geographical diversification, in 2010 the Group reached a milestone in terms of the percentage of sales from foreign business, which accounted for 46% of the total, with special emphasis on the Group's two core areas, infrastructure construction and environmental services.
-The Group's foreign presence is concentrated in OECD countries and emerging economies, where the Group carefully analyses market, operating and financial risks.
+Turning now to geographical diversification, in 2011 the Group reached a milestone in terms of the percentage of sales from foreign business, which for the first time in more than 100 years of existence accounted for 51% of the total, with special emphasis on the Group's three core areas: infrastructure construction, environmental services and energy.
+The Group's foreign presence is concentrated in OECD countries and selectively in emerging economies, where the Group carefully analyses market, operating and financial risks.